Paintballer

 2. No blind firing

 A player must always be firing at a target in their field of vision.
-Blind firing or spraying the field of play is not allowed.
+Blind firing — sticking your gun around a bunker and spraying without looking — is not allowed.

 3. Do not discharge your gun anywhere except the target area